-The same result can be obtained for $\nabla f(\bx^{(k)})_i>0$ by using the property $t\,\nabla f(\bx^{(k)})_i= u\,(1-p_0(t\,\nabla f(\wt\bx^{(k)})_i)\,)$. \end{proof} From \refprop{prop:dfixed}, we can observe that $\csr$ and $\srh$ lead to an average updating magnitude of GD that is similar to and slightly larger than the one in exact computation, respectively.
-The updating length of GD is independent of its iterate $\bf{x}^{(k)}$ in fixed-point arithmetic for both $\csr$ and $\srh$, and the rounding bias introduced by $\srh$ is only dependent on $u$ and has the same sign vector as its gradient.
+\end{proposition} The proof is available in Appendix~\ref{appendixB}.
+From \cref{prop:dfixed}, we observe that $\csr$ and $\srh$ result in an average updating magnitude of GD that is similar to and slightly larger than that in exact computation, respectively.
+In fixed-point arithmetic, the updating length of GD is independent of its iterate $\bx^{(k)}$ for both $\csr$ and $\srh$.
+Additionally, the rounding bias introduced by $\srh$ only depends on $u$ and has the same sign vector as its gradient.